 How To Operate a Drain Snake

-Many soft-debris clogs that reside in a washing machine hose, standpipe, or plumbing system can be cleared with a drain auger, also known as a drain snake.
-If you don’t have one, they can usually be rented from your local hardware store.
+You can clear many soft-debris clogs that reside in a washing machine hose, standpipe, or plumbing system with a drain auger, also known as a drain snake.
+If you don’t have a drain snake, you can usually rent one from your local hardware store.
 Some electrically powered, hand-operated drain snakes are less likely to damage your plumbing.
 To operate a snake, follow these steps:

 1. Push the tip of the cable into the drain opening and turn the handle on the drum to release it into the pipe.
 You may need to loosen a thumbscrew on the drum to allow the cable to unspool.